Santa Cruz Stigmata Carbon CC Rival Review

 The top of the line Red AXS Reserve build goes for a whopping $9,899 and comes fully tricked out with a SRAM Red eTap AXS 12-speed drivetrain, SRAM Red brakes, and Reserve Carbon wheels with i9 Torch hubs.

 There's pretty much nothing that we'd suggest upgrading on the Stigmata right off the bat.
 This bike is completely ready to ride as is and will suit you well whether you're entering a long-distance gravel event or just heading out for group rides with friends.
 Anyone who is serious about racing would probably be inclined to upgrade the wheelset eventually, but the stock wheels should serve most riders well for a season or two.

-The Stigmata is the most expensive model in this test with a retail price of $3,599.
+The Stigmata is one of the most expensive models in this test with a retail price of $3,599.
 Considering that it's our Editor's Choice Award winner, we feel that it still represents a solid value for a bike that's race-ready and perfectly dialed.
-This high-performance lightweight bike isn't just for racing though, it's equally at home on group rides or getting loaded up for a bike-packing adventure.
+This high-performance, lightweight bike isn't just for racing though, it's equally at home on group rides or getting loaded up for a bike-packing adventure.
 In addition to its excellent performance, we find value in its versatility.

 The Stigmata Rival takes home our Editor's Choice Award for its combination of well-rounded performance, comfortable ride quality, and efficiency.
 This bike is lightweight with a stiff frame that sacrifices little in the power transfer department for the compliance engineered into its design.
 It's not cheap, but we feel its worth the asking price and is a great option for everyone from racers to adventure cyclists.